EtherEdge-Studios/P.M.M.S/README.md

 ### What is (P.M.M.S)

 The "Private Messaging Managment System" is a ROBLOX product owned by: [JKbings0099](https://roblox.com/users/1048830004).
 If product is used without permission you will get banned from the product.
-Private Messaging Managment System is used to help user make Private Messaging easyier for quizzes.
+Private Messaging Managment System is used to help user make Private Messaging easyier for quizzes and private messages.

 ### Who is allowed to use P.M.M.S